Blotz/blotz.github.io/content/posts/2025-05-25-Sourdough/index.md

 ### Prep

 Some recipes suggest making a levain by mixing flour, water, and starter and letting it sit for 30 minutes.
 I don’t bother.
 I go straight from fridge to bowl.
-If your starter’s a bit sluggish, proofing might take longer—but it’ll still work.
+If your starter’s a bit sluggish, proofing might take longer, but it’ll still work.

 Combine all the ingredients in a bowl and mix until you get a shaggy dough.
-It’ll be sticky and wet—don’t worry.
+It’ll be sticky and wet, don’t worry.

 {{<figure
   src="ingredients_bowl.png"